 A Response To “TDD Is About Design, Not Testing”

-I don’t love “But if you’re doing TDD so that you’ll gain better test coverage, you have not only misunderstood TDD, you’ve misunderstood testing as well.”
-I especially don’t love “misunderstood”.
-I might say “missed the point” or “using a hammer to kill a fly”.
-If you want to increase test coverage, then you don’t need TDD, and moreover, TDD doesn’t necessarily lead you there, even though it probably leads you to an adjoining and similarly-nice neighborhood.
+I don’t love the author writing this: “But if you’re doing TDD so that you’ll gain better test coverage, you have not only misunderstood TDD, you’ve misunderstood testing as well.”
+I especially don’t love using the word “misunderstood”, because the author doesn’t live in the reader’s head and can only guess at what the reader understood.
+If I teach someone TDD to a programmer who uses it only to gain test coverage, then I might say that the programmer has “missed the point” (still quite presumtuous about there being a single point) or, less judgmentally, is “using a hammer to kill a fly”.
+If you want to increase test coverage, then you don’t need TDD1, and moreover, TDD doesn’t necessarily lead you there, even though it probably leads you to an adjoining and similarly-nice neighborhood.

 That said, I understand that one might write plainly and provocatively in order to seize eyeballs.
-We have to feed our families.
+For example, we have to feed our families.

 The rest of the article describes what differentiates TDD from unit testing, which I do routinely in my training courses.
-However, I don’t love “…we quickly see how TDD dissolves into nothing but an orientation towards unit tests”, since I infer from it that the author sees TDD as better than unit testing.
+However, I also don’t love the author writing this: “…we quickly see how TDD dissolves into nothing but an orientation towards unit tests.”
+From this I infer that the author sees TDD as “better” than unit testing.
 This reeks of “Best Practices” thinking, which I prefer to avoid.
-I would prefer to say that TDD goes farther than unit testing, providing other benefits, while (mostly) not losing the benefits of unit testing.
-I would also say that I sometimes pause while test-driving something to do some microtesting (almost the same as unit testing) when I think I need it.
+I would prefer to say that TDD goes farther than unit testing, providing other benefits, while (mostly) not losing the benefits of unit testing.2 I would also say that I sometimes pause while test-driving something to do some microtesting (almost the same as unit testing) when I think I need it.
 While TDD involves a larger idea than unit testing, that doesn’t mean that TDD is a greater idea than unit testing.
 Each has its purpose.